NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Example 4 contains 3 different annotations.

-In the first, the subject is the `dataTable` element with the `id` of "CDF-biodiv-table".
+In the first, the subject is the `dataTable` element with the `id` of "CDF-soil-table".
 Its annotation components are analogous to Example 2 above, again referencing terms in [IAO](#iao) and [ENVO](#envo).
 The semantic statement can be read as

--  "the dataTable with the `id` 'CDR-biodiv-table' is about grassland biome(s)".
+-  "the dataTable with the `id` 'CDR-soil-table' is about grassland biome(s)".

 The second and third annotations both have individual persons as their subjects -- the `creator` element that has the `id` "adam.shepherd".

 Respectively, their semantic statements can be read as

--  "'adam.shepherd', the creator (of the dataset), is a person".
+-  "'eric.seabloom', the creator (of the dataset), is a person".
--  "'adam.shepherd', the creator (of the dataset), is a member of BCO-DMO".
+-  "'eric.seabloom', the creator (of the dataset), is a member of BCO-DMO".

 The ontologies used for adam.shepherd are